PRIMES Circle is a free after-school math enrichment program for talented high school students living within commuting distance from Boston.

 November 15: Applications and letters of recommendation are due.

-Late November: Admissions decisions are made.
+Early December: Admissions decisions are made.

-Early December: Admitted students come to MIT for a welcome meeting with mentors and a placement test.
+January: Admitted students come to MIT for a welcome meeting with mentors and a placement test.

 Late January to mid-May: Circle students in small groups meet with their mentors on MIT campus once a week to study mathematical texts and to receive homework assignments.